EngineHub/WorldEditDocs/source/config.rst

     :header: Setting, Default, Description
     :widths: 12, 5, 30

-    profile,false,"Whether to print out a blocks changed/time info after each operation." disallowedBlocks,"<list of blocks>",A list of blocks that cannot be used in patterns (mostly physics blocks that will "pop off" and may severely lag or crash the server if thousands of items are spawned). defaultChangeLimit,-1,The default amount of blocks that can be set in one operation. maxChangeLimit,-1,The maximum amount of blocks for the change limit (set with ``//limit`` in-game)
+    defaultLocale,default,"The default locale to use for translations, defaults to the system locale." profile,false,"Whether to print out a blocks changed/time info after each operation." traceUnflushedSessions,false,"Display a debug message when an edit isn't completed properly." disallowedBlocks,"<list of blocks>",A list of blocks that cannot be used in patterns (mostly physics blocks that will "pop off" and may severely lag or crash the server if thousands of items are spawned). defaultChangeLimit,-1,The default amount of blocks that can be set in one operation. maxChangeLimit,-1,The maximum amount of blocks for the change limit (set with ``//limit`` in-game)